Freehold Borough, New Jersey: Freehold Circle

-Freehold Circle was located near the western boundary of Freehold Borough near the Freehold Raceway.
+Freehold Circle was located near the western boundary of Freehold Borough near Freehold Raceway.
 The circle carried traffic between U.S. Route 9, Route 33 Business and Manalapan Avenue (CR 24); it was eliminated in the 1980s due to the increased traffic load caused by a boom in commercial and residential development.
 Most notable of the commercial development is the Freehold Raceway Mall, in Freehold Township just south of the old circle on US 9, whose development in the late 1980s was a major impetus to redesign the circle.
-The former circle now features several jughandles, and most Manalapan Avenue traffic must use a connector road to Business Route 33 to reach the main intersection, but it is still known by locals as Freehold Circle.Staff.
-Transportation Research Record, Transportation Research Board, National Research Council, 1991.
-Accessed April 10, 2013.
+The former circle now features several jughandles, and most Manalapan Avenue traffic must use a connector road to Business Route 33 to reach the main intersection, but it is still known by locals as Freehold Circle.
 In the early 1940s, the Freehold Circle was the planned terminus of highway that would funnel traffic from South Amboy to the Jersey Shore by way of Matawan and Marlboro Township.